cyberbotics/webots/projects/robots/husarion/rosbot_xl/protos/docs/rosbotxl.md

 The `wb_set_motor_position` and `wb_set_motor_velocity` functions allow the user to control the rotation of the wheels.
 `wb_position_sensor_get_value` allows the user to get the value of the position sensor.

-The [MPU-9250](https://webots.cloud/run?url=https://github.com/cyberbotics/webots/blob/develop/projects/devices/tdk/protos/Mpu-9250.proto) IMU allows to get acceleration, angular rate and heading values.
+The [MPU-9250](https://webots.cloud/run?url=https://github.com/cyberbotics/webots/blob/develop/projects/devices/tdk/protos/Mpu-9250.proto) IMU allows the user to get acceleration, angular rate and heading values.
 The following table shows the names to access the different components of the IMU:

 %figure "IMU components names"